 - offer management advice

-- run events
+- run training and events

 - help with grassland surveys